HPC-AI-Team/pexsi/doc/FAQ.md

 **Q: Does %PEXSI accelerate dense matrix computation?**

-A: No.  The acceleration is based on the sparsity of the LU factor or the Cholesky factor.  %PEXSI should not be fast if the matrix is dense or nearly dense.
+A: Not likely.
+The acceleration is based on the sparsity of the LU factor or the Cholesky factor.  %PEXSI should not be fast if the matrix is dense or nearly dense.

 **Q: Does %PEXSI work for asymmetric matrices?**

-A: Yes! %PEXSI v0.9.0 starts to support PSelInv for asymmetric matrices, boh structurally symmetric and fully asymmetric.
+A: Yes!
+Starting from v0.9.0, %PEXSI v0.9.0 supports PSelInv for asymmetric matrices, boh structurally symmetric and fully asymmetric.
 See @ref pagePselinvRealSymmetricUnsym  for example.
 This can already be used for Kohn-Sham DFT calculations for k-point etc with an